-IMPORTANT: Please complete the company workforce analysis on the bottom of this page.
+a.
+Please complete the company work force analysis on the bottom of this page.
 Use the number of employees as of the most recent payroll period.
-You must complete this form in its entirety, as instructed and submit your organization's (1) EEO Statement and (2) Sexual Harassment Policy in order to be eligible to do business with the City of Urbana.
-For detailed descriptions of the Job Classifications see attached descriptions.
+You must complete this form in its entirety, as instructed and submit your organization's (1) EED Statement and (2) Sexual Harassment Policy in order to be eligible to do business with the City of Urbana.

+Job Classifications, see descriptions attached

+c.
 If minorities and females are currently under-represented in your workforce, please attach a copy of an explanation of your plan to recruit and hire qualified minorities and females.